owhite/balancing-robot-notes/DOCS/oct03_torque_response.md

 <img src="IMAGES/torque_raise2.png" alt="Plot result" width="600"/>

+Main outcome
+- shows amount of time to get the pendulum to 9 o'clock position.
+- shows torque is assymetric.

 ### A full workflow!
 - Create 3D objects in Rhino3d.
 - Export STLs to disk.